-Metal framed photograph featuring an image of a youthful Hubert Opperman standing with his bicycle.
-He is wearing his riding uniform and a sash that was presented to him for being the fastest time champion in the Barnet Glass Road Race from Launceston to Hobart in 1922.
+A framed photograph featuring a youthful Hubert Opperman standing with his bicycle in his grandmother's garden in Melbourne.
+He is wearing his riding uniform and a sash that was presented to him for being the fastest time champion in the Barnet Glass Road Race from Launceston to Hobart in Tasmania in 1922.

 Description of Content